ebuchman/blog/content/posts/coins-history.md

 In Italy, coinage was divided by city state, and each city had a unit of account and coinage that evolved in its own way.
-They all followed the same recipe of libra, soldi, and denarius, but only the denarius was an actual coin, while the soldi and libra were units of coin, worth 12 and 240 denari, respectively.
+They all followed the same recipe of libra, soldi, and denarius, but only the denarius was an actual coin, while the soldi and libra were units of account, worth 12 and 240 denari, respectively.
 By the early 13th c, in addition to the denarius, every important Italian city north of Rome was minting its own silver grossi.[^italy-grossi]
-In Tuscany, their grossi was valued at 12 of their denari, or 1 soldi.[^tuscan-grossi] In other words, the Tuscan soldi, for the first time in its history, had actually become a real coin.
+In Tuscany, their grossi was valued at 12 of their denari, or 1 soldi.[^tuscan-grossi] In other words, the Tuscan soldi, which until then had only been a unit of account, finally materialized as an actual coin - the grossi.

-The same thing happened in France, in 1266, with the new silver _gros tournois_, worth 1 _sous tournois_.[^french-grossi] The _sous tournois_,
+The same thing happened in France, in 1266, with the new silver _gros tournois_, worth 1 _sous tournois_.[^french-grossi] The _sous tournois_
-which until then had just been a unit of account, materialized as a new silver coin.
+was also just a unit of account, but with the new gros it too became a real coin for the first time.
 But these grossi would not be worth a soldi or a sous for long, as the sous of account was defined as 12 deniers, and the denier continued to lighten or debase.
 Thus the unit of account would devalue, and the value of the grossi in the unit would be "cried up" as a gros became worth more than 12 deniers.
-Hence we see the tension between the unit of account and the medium of exchange, expressed so clearly in a world where multiple kinds of coins (ie. the denari and grossi) are mean to express values in the same unit of account.
+Hence we see the tension between the unit of account and the medium of exchange, expressed so clearly in a world where multiple kinds of coins (ie. the denari and grossi) are meant to express values in the same unit of account.
+As one or the other coin changes in metallic content, the relationship between them, defined in the unit of account, is put under stress.
+Its usually the smaller coin (the denari) which is debased, leading the larger coin (the grossi, and later, the gold coins) to be cried up.

 Minting of grossi spread across Europe, where they were used for wages and rents, while deniers went on being used for smaller purchases and alms.